microsoft/onnxruntime-genai/examples/chat_app/README.md

 # LLM Chat UI <!-- omit in toc -->
 This is a chat demo using the various versions of the LLMs

+> The app supports all backend that onnxruntime-genai supports.
+DirectML is used as an example to showcase how to use it

 **Contents**:
 - [set up](#set-up)
 - [Launch the app](#launch-the-app)